haberdashPI/german_track/_research/plans.md

 ## current steps:

+- look at a decoder trained across conditions but within each voice
+- double-check all labels of the spatial condition
 + look at alpha and gamma bands for the spatial task (didn't seem to help)
 + compare distinct timings (early and late)
 + train across conditions: weight the data based on the condition